Humberston Fitties: World War I

 During WWI, the Fitties' dunes were used by the army to build billets for soldiers stationed at the nearby Haile Sands Fort, from where anti-submarine chains with steel netting stretched to the south-east end of the coastline.

-In August 1914, the 3rd Battalion of the Manchester Regiment was stationed at the Fitties, training new recruits, rehabilitating injured soldiers and guarding the coastline between Cleethorpes and Tetney Lock.
+In August 1914, the 3rd Battalion of the Manchester Regiment was stationed at the Fitties, training recruits, rehabilitating injured soldiers and guarding the coastline between Cleethorpes and Tetney Lock.
 In 1915, a picket – a small unit of soldiers, placed on a defensive line forward of a friendly position to provide timely warning of enemy approach – was located there.
 Between 1916 and 1918, men from H Company were billeted there.

 1918 to 1940s

-After WWI, with many soldiers have left the army, families moved into disused army huts, followed by holiday makers who stayed in "caravans, buses and railway carriages".
-In 1920 Earl Carrington sold his entire Humberston estate, including the Fitties.
-In 1921 several bungalows located on the Fitties were washed away after an "abnormal tide".
+After WWI, when many soldiers left the army, families moved into disused army huts, followed by holiday makers who stayed in "caravans, buses and railway carriages".
+In 1920 Earl Carrington sold his Humberston estate, including the Fitties.
+In 1921 several bungalows on the Fitties were washed away after an "abnormal tide".

-In 1925 residents of the former army huts, together with additional makeshift homes, formed the Humberston Fitties Campers' Association.
+In 1925 residents of the former army huts, together with residents of makeshift homes, formed the Humberston Fitties Campers' Association.
 In 1938, Grimsby Rural District Council bought 330 acres of land in the Fitties from C F Crow (who had bought it from the Marquis of Lincolnshire) to create a "first class camping ground, which will attract people to the area", including those from the Midlands who "do not have access to the sea."